-Rapala jerkbaits are some of the best trout lures.
+Rapala lures are rated among the best trout lures.
 Jerkbaits like the ones from Rapala are without a doubt my favorite lure for catching mature, wild brown trout.

 With over 23 Rapala patterns available.
 It can be difficult for newer fishermen to decide which colors to fish.

-It often seems like fishermen only fish a handful of different colors, the most popular seem to be rainbow trout, brown trout and maybe a bright option like firetiger.
+It often seems like fishermen only fish a handful of different colors, the most popular seem to be rainbow trout, brown trout, and maybe a bright option like fire tiger or chartreuse.

 Sure, these three patterns cover the basics, and they do catch trout.
 Rapala lures, on the other hand, come in many different patterns.
 So there is little advantage to just limiting yourself to a few options.

 So I decided to write this guide to offer some advice on selecting the best Rapala color for trout fishing.
 When I decide which color jerkbait I am going to fish I follow these basic guidelines.

 - When the water is clear I fish natural patterns that resemble the native baitfish of the area.

 - When the water is dirty I fish with contrasting bright patterns.